Lighthouses of Brazil: Atlantic Islands

 view of the Brazilian outpost on the island.
 Located behind

 the naval station, on the north coast of the island.
-Site and tower closed.
+Site open, tower closed.

 BR-2083; Admiralty G0315; NGA 18234.